"Tell me and I forget

 K - 2 Preschool Class

-We use the A Beka Curriculum in which letters and sounds are introduced at an early age in order to build a foundation for reading and literacy.
+Letters and sounds are introduced at an early age in order to build a foundation for reading and literacy.
 Other skills we work on are sharing and playing nicely with our friends.
-Throughout the year our two year olds blossom so much.
+Throughout the year our two-year-olds blossom so much.
 Many can recognize most or all of the letters and sounds of the alphabet.
 Much of our lessons are taught to music and or rhythm so that the information is fun and easily retained.

 K - 3 Preschool Class